 Thoothukudi Tamil Nadu, India Travel Guide

-Beyond seafood, Thoothukudi is famous for the unique sweet, ‘Thoothukudi Macaroon,’ and a particular style of 'Parotta.'
+Beyond seafood, Thoothukudi is famous for the unique sweet, ‘Thoothukudi Macaroon,’ and a given style of 'Parotta.'

 Traditionally, people eat food with their right hand.
-Washbasins available before and after meals in most local eateries.
+Washbasins available before and after meals in the majority of local eateries.

 In many traditional and budget eateries, meals come on fresh banana leaves.
 This is a traditional and eco-friendly practice.